rama26012004/ProjectJavaAndWebDevelopmentRamaObaid/README.md

 Third, create the .env file in the server folder, and copy the values I have in the title slide, it's ideal to create a text file and then convert it to a .env file

-Fourth, you need to install the dependencies, as mentioned above
+Fourth, you need to install the dependencies, as mentioned above, if you haven't yet

 Fifth, navigate to the server folder and start the node server.js,  as an example: cd ProjectJavaAndWebDevelopmentRamaObaid